 Data structures

 The Common Maritime Data Structure (CMDS) agreed by IMO is the IHO S-100 Geospatial Information (GI) Registry.
-Testbeds should therefore preferably use the IHO S-100 framework for data modelling and exchange.
-Other data model frameworks may be used for testbeds.
-However, it is advisable that, for results to be of value to the development of e-Navigation, steps should be taken to incorporate solutions into the IHO S-100 framework.
+Therefore it is preferable for Testbeds to use the IHO S-100 framework for data modelling and exchange; however other data model frameworks may be used. in which case, it is advisable that, for results to be of value to the development of e-Navigation, steps should be taken to incorporate solutions into the IHO S-100 framework.

 Reference to the IMO e-navigation documentation

-It is advisable that testbeds highlight links to user needs, gap analysis and solutions identified and documented by IMO.
+It is advisable that testbeds highlight links to user needs, gap analysis and solutions identified and documented by IMO, where possible.

 Sharing of information

 Information on testbeds should be provided on websites for the benefit of the maritime community.
 If possible, information should also be provided to the IALA Secretariat to be posted on its e-Navigation web portal (www.e-navigation.net).
+It would be beneficial if the following information was captured:

 discussions on methodology of testbeds;